dwiwad/hockey_site/README.md

 ## Tech Stack (Planned)

 - Python for backend code and data analysis.
 Maybe some R if it plays nicely together  (FastAPI for backend)
-- HTML/CSS/JS for front end (Jinja2 or Flask)
+- HTML/CSS/JS for front end (Jinja2)
-- Github for version control

 ## To-Do